CTMarius/protractorStarterKit/README.md

 ### Writing tests:

-- Scenarios in the feature files.
+- Scenarios and tests in the feature files.
 - Step definitions in the step definition files.
-- Page actions in the page actions files.
+- Page interactions in the page actions files.
 - Page objects in the page objects files.

 ### Configuring the tests: